Jill Duggar Baby: ‘Counting On’ Star Announces Sex Of Second Child

 Jill Duggar Dillard and her husband will welcome their second baby boy in July.
 They are both very excited to be having another baby and were overjoyed when they learned that they were expecting again.

 “We are so excited to be expecting Dillard baby #2!
 Children really are a wonderful blessing from God.
 Having Israel has been such a delight to us that we know a second sweet baby will only continue to add joy to our family.
-We are thankful to God for this sweet child and we cannot wait to see her or him face to face,” the couple said in a joint statement last year.
+We are thankful to God for this sweet child, and we cannot wait to see her or him face to face,” the couple said in a joint statement last year.

 Now, Jill and Derrick know that they will be meeting another little boy in just a few months!